dannyphantoom/PhantomOS/README.md

 **Built with ❤️ by a systems programming enthusiast**

 *PhantomOS demonstrates that with determination and proper debugging, even the most complex boot issues can be resolved!*

+### Recent Updates

+- **Vim-like Text Editor**: Added a built-in text editor with vim-like keybindings
+  - Commands: `edit filename` or `vi filename`
+  - Modes: Normal, Insert, and Command modes
+  - Basic vim commands: i, a, o, h/j/k/l, x, dd, :w, :q, :wq
+- **Kernel Size**: The kernel has grown to ~29KB with the editor.
+The bootloader loads 32KB.
+- **Memory Optimization**: Editor buffer reduced to 50 lines x 76 chars to save space

+### What Works

+// ... existing code ...